-Taking a representative grain sample requires a grain probe, providing it's safe to do so.
+grain sample, providing it's safe to do so, requires a grain probe.
 Some pest species avoid light so are more easily detected by using a probe and sieve.

 Grain pest identification

 A clean glass container helps to identify grain pests.
 Place the live insects into a warm glass container (above 20°C so they are active, but not hot or they will die).